Andrew Vaughn Player Props: White Sox vs. Orioles

-Andrew Vaughn -- 1-for-2 in his most recent game -- will be in action for the Chicago White Sox versus the Baltimore Orioles, with Tyler Wells on the mound, on April 14 at 7:10 PM ET.
+After hitting .257 with four doubles, eight walks and six RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox take on the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 2:10 PM ET on Saturday.

-He had a one-hit showing in his previous game (1-for-2) against the Twins.
+He had a hitless showing in his most recent game (0-for-3) against the Orioles.

 Andrew Vaughn Game Info & Props vs. the Orioles